MechResato/DeflectionAnalyzer/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
+The application is developed with Infineon [DAVE 4.4.2](https://softwaretools.infineon.com/tools/com.ifx.tb.tool.daveide).
+You need to download the project and import it into the DAVE workspace.
+Make sure it is imported correctly and set as active project.
+Next use the "Rebuild Active Project" button to compile it and click the "Debug" button.
+In the pop up window double click "GDB SEGGER J-Link Debugging" and it should configure it self automatically.
+In the tab "Startup" the checkbox "Enable semihosting" MUST be activated to use this (enables debug message transport without uart).

-The firmware is written using [Infineon DAVE 4.4.2](https://infineoncommunity.com/dave-download_ID645).
-It is meant to be used with an Infineon XMC4700 Relax Kit (Version with assembled SD-Card mount, CAN transceiver and RTC) as microcontroller and a RiTFT-43-CAP-UX (4.3″ 480x272px TFT with capacitive touchscreen and BT81x Embedded Video Engine (EVE) coprocessor from Riverdi).
+This is meant to be used with an Infineon XMC4700 Relax Kit (Version with assembled SD-Card mount, CAN transceiver and RTC) as microcontroller and a RiTFT-43-CAP-UX (4.3″ 480x272px TFT with capacitive touchscreen and BT81x Embedded Video Engine (EVE) coprocessor from Riverdi).
 The used (custom) mainboard is not necessary, but in this case the connections must be done according to following figure:

 [![Main schematics of the main board][pinout]](https://github.com/MechResato/DeflectionAnalyzer/tree/master/images)